lindersi/SwissthermScraper/README.md

 Prerequisites:
 - Python3 environment
+- Python modules selenium, paho-mqtt, datetime and sys installed
-- Modules selenium, paho-mqtt, chromedriver installed (on Windows, just place chromedriver.exe in the same folder as app.py)
+- Chrome and Chromedriver installed on OS (on Windows, just place chromedriver.exe in the same folder as app.py)

 Usage:
 - Place Python files